An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: INTRODUCTION

-The contributions of this work are listed as follows: \begin{enumerate} \item The proposed method is the first-known automatic and coarse-to-fine calibration method specifically designed for autonomous driving to calibrate LiDAR and pose-sensor extrinsic parameters. \item We introduce an algorithm for solving LiDAR and pose-sensor extrinsic calibration initialization by directly minimizing the distance from the feature point to the plane. \item An octree-based space occupancy refinement method is defined to further refine the extrinsic parameters for improving LiDAR's mapping quality through the pose-sensor.
+The contributions of this work are listed as follows: \begin{enumerate} \item We introduce an algorithm for solving LiDAR and GNSS/INS extrinsic calibration initialization by directly minimizing the distance from the feature point to the plane. \item An octree-based space occupancy refinement method is defined to further refine the extrinsic parameters for improving LiDAR's mapping quality through the pose-sensor.
 The calibration accuracy of the z-axis is improved through fiducial points matching. \item Evaluated on real-world datasets, we quantitatively and qualitatively demonstrate our method's robustness and accuracy; meanwhile, the related codes have been open-sourced on GitHub. \end{enumerate}